-What is Ceremonial Grade Matcha?
+What is Ceremonial-Grade Matcha?

 ceremonial grade matcha

-In this article, we’ll explore the definition of ceremonial grade matcha, its origins and production process, how it stands apart from other matcha grades, its exquisite flavor and texture, reasons behind its high price point, and when you should and shouldn’t use this exclusive tea.
-You’ll learn how to identify authentic ceremonial grade matcha and understand why traditional Japanese tea ceremonies always feature this top-tier tea.
+This article looks into the definition of ceremonial-grade matcha, its origins and production process, how it stands apart from other matcha grades, its flavor and texture, reasons behind its high price, and when you should and shouldn’t use this exclusive tea.

-What’s the definition of “ceremonial grade matcha”?
+What’s the definition of “ceremonial-grade matcha”?

 All matcha is made from green tea leaves, but the quality can vary tremendously depending on factors like where and how the tea plants are grown, how the leaves are harvested and processed, and how selectively the leaves are picked.